What is Epigenetics?

 That the Earth and the ancestors speak through us, often through illness or imbalance

-Now, science is catching up, with studies on Holocaust survivors, Native American boarding school descendants, and African-American communities all showing evidence of biologically inherited trauma.
+Now, science is catching up, with studies on Holocaust survivors, Native American boarding school descendants, Southeast Asian war survivors, and African-American communities all showing evidence of biologically inherited trauma.

 Why This Matters